petersulyok/smfc/README.md

    3. if any fan speed oversteps either `Lower Critical` or `Upper Critical` threshold then IPMI will generate an _assertion event_ and will set all fan speeds back to 100% in the zone

 **Fan mode enforcement:** while `smfc` is running, an external event (BMC web UI, a manual `ipmitool` command, a firmware quirk) can silently flip the BMC out of FULL mode.
 When that happens, `smfc` keeps sending per-zone level commands but the BMC ignores them and applies its own profile — fans run at unintended speeds with no error in the log. `smfc` detects this by checking the fan mode on every loop iteration.
 The `[Ipmi] enforce_fan_mode=` parameter controls the reaction: with `1` (default) the drift is logged and FULL mode plus all zone levels are re-asserted; with `0` the service exits with code 11 (add `Restart=on-failure` to the systemd unit if you want it restarted automatically in this mode).

+**Fan levels at service termination:** the BMC stays in FULL mode while `smfc` runs, which means the BMC hands fan control over to the user and does not regulate anything itself.
+If `smfc` stopped without touching the fans, the zones would stay frozen at the last applied level with nothing regulating them, so `smfc` applies the `[Ipmi] exit_level=` value (default:
+`100`, i.e. full speed) to all configured zones before it exits.
+This happens on a normal `systemctl stop` (SIGTERM), on `Ctrl-C` (SIGINT), and on every error exit.
+Note that no in-process handler can run on `SIGKILL` or when the OOM killer terminates the service; use an `ExecStopPost=` drop-in in the systemd unit if you want to cover those cases too.

+The `exit_level=` parameter accepts the `[0-100]` range plus the special value `-1`, which means _"do not change the fan levels"_ - `smfc` then exits without issuing any fan command and the zones stay at the last applied level, exactly like the deprecated `-ne` command-line option did.
+A lower value (e.g. `exit_level=40`) is a compromise for quiet systems: the fans keep running, but the machine does not go to full speed every time the service is stopped or restarted.

+> [!IMPORTANT]
+> **X14 motherboards behave differently.** This platform uses an explicit OEM manual-fan-control mode that would stay
+> latched forever if `smfc` did not release it, leaving all zones frozen with nothing regulating them.
+On X14, `smfc`
+> applies `exit_level` and then releases manual mode, so **automatic BMC fan control is restored** and `exit_level` is
+> only a transition - within seconds the BMC applies its own fan curve.
+Be aware that the BMC regulates on CPU and
+> system sensors only, so hard disk and NVMe temperatures are not part of that control loop.
+Setting `exit_level=-1` on
+> X14 skips both steps and leaves manual mode latched with no regulation at all, which is the least safe option on this
+> platform.

 Please also consider the fact that **fans are mechanical devices, their rotational speed is not stable** (it could be fluctuating).
 To avoid IPMI's assertion mechanism described here please follow the next steps: